JessieGeorge/HW2_George/src/readme.txt

 out of scope of the current project).
 I initialized the default quant tables as per the question.

-I commented out calling setWorkQuantTable in the decode function, since it is already set globally when called in the encode function.

 allocate function sets up the resolutions and size of arrays.

-setWorkQuantTable function adjusts the compression quality of quant tables globally.
+setWorkQuantTable function adjusts the compression quality of quant tables.

 extract/combine planes is self-explanatory.